htanmo/papyrus/README.md

 The Model has the following layers:
 - Two convolutional layers for feature extraction
 - Max-pooling and dropout layers to prevent overfitting
+- A flatten layer
-- A fully connected layer to output class probabilities
+- Two fully connected layer to learn and output class probabilities with a dropout layer between them.

 ## Results
-After training, the model achieves approximately 98% accuracy on the test set, making it a reliable model for handwritten digitTwo convolutional layers for feature extraction recognition.
+After training, the model achieves approximately 99% accuracy on the test set, making it a reliable model for handwritten digit recognition.